shafeeq2019/vue-tube/README.md

 ## Config
-You only need to add your web app's Firebase configuration ` ./src/firebase.js`
+You only need to add your web app's Firebase configuration to ` ./src/firebase.js`

 ## Build Setup